 Ancient medical texts are full of garlic’s prescribed medical applications, as well as other ways it was used, which may surprise you.

-Hippocrates, the revered Ancient Greek physician whose oath is still used by physicians to this day, prescribed garlic for a variety of conditions including pulmonary ailments and abdominal issues, to aid in the release of the placenta, to treat sores, to name only a few.
+Hippocrates, the revered ancient Greek physician whose oath is still used by physicians to this day, prescribed it for a variety of conditions including pulmonary ailments and abdominal issues.
+He did this to aid in the release of the placenta and to treat sores, among other ailments.

-Garlic has been unearthed at numerous excavations of Ancient Greek temples, including well-preserved bulbs at Knossos in Crete, which was the center of the Minoan Civilization.
+Garlic has been unearthed at numerous excavations of ancient Greek temples, including well-preserved bulbs at Knossos in Crete — the center of the Minoan civilization.

-Garlic was an important part of the military diet of almost all Greek city-states’ armies and was fed to soldiers when they were sent to war.
+This food was an important part of the military diet of almost all Greek city-states’ armies and was fed to soldiers when they went to war.
 It was believed to be associated with strength and stamina and correlates to the uses for athletes.